dsab123/content/blogposts/calvin-on-gods-garden.md

 Zephaniah 3:17
 <br>

 And not only is God the joyful recipient of the fruit, He is the one who tends the garden that produces it.
-Calvin mentions the “two instances of His diligence, that He will ‘water it every moment’, and will defend it against the attacks of robbers and cattle and other annoyances.
+Calvin mentions the “two instances of His diligence, that He will ‘water it every moment’, and will defend it against robbers, wanton cattle and other threats.
 These are the two things chiefly required in preserving a vineyard, cultivation and protection.”
 And “though the vine may suffer many attacks, and though enemies and wild beasts may assail it with great violence, God declares that He will interpose to preserve it unhurt and free from all danger.”
 There is no wrath in Him towards His precious vineyard — “if we know that God has called us, we may justly conclude that He is not angry with us, and that, having embraced us with a firm and enduring regard, it is impossible that He shall ever deprive us of it.”
 <br>

 If we recall the Garden of Eden imagery, we’ll remember that tending the garden was a task that fell to Adam.
 The gospel and the incarnation shine brightly here, if we remember the Christ-Adam dichotomy: _where Adam failed, Christ succeeded._ Adam failed to tend the garden of God, broke covenant with Him, failed to slay the serpent, so Christ comes as a man to purify the garden from its thistles, earn back favor with God, slay the dragon.
 (The Federal Visionist won’t appreciate the pairings in that last sentence, to which I reply, "_u mad bro?_" 😁 ).